How to Kill Cactus Growth in Your Yard (With or Without Chemicals)

 Some people recommend adding a little dish soap into your picloram herbicide mixture to help with absorption.
 It’s also a good idea to use some dye, since you’re going to be spraying it onto your cactus and the dye will let you know which areas you’ve covered and which areas you’ve missed.
 Blue is a good color of dye to use:

 Before you spray this onto the cactus, it’ll help if you damage the plant physically first.
-You can use an axe, a shovel, or another sharp tool to create some knicks in the cactus, allowing the spray to better permeate to the interior of the plant, rather than just sitting on the outside.
+You can use any of the types of axes, a shovel, or another sharp tool to create some knicks in the cactus, allowing the spray to better permeate to the interior of the plant, rather than just sitting on the outside.

 The parts you spray on the outside will still be effective, but that inside-scoop helps speed things along.